Message from the Recorder, Debbie Conway

 Phone: (702) 455-4336

-Debbie Conway has served the public for over 20 years, and is currently Clark County’s Recorder.
-She began her first term in January 2007 and was re-elected in January 2011.
-She oversees approximately 80 employees and operates on a general budget of $3.9 million and a technological budget of approximately $7 million.
-Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording, opening a branch office, and installing an advanced recordation software system.
+Debbie Conway has served the public for over 20 years, and is currently the Clark County Recorder.
+She began her first term in January 2007 and was re-elected in 2011 and 2015 and she oversees approximately 60 employees and operates on a combined budget of approximately $8.9 million.
+Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording, and installing an advanced recordation software system.
+Prior to her career in government, she spent 20 years in the private sector in the areas of bank management, sales and project management, grants management and administration, and as a teacher and trainer.

 Debbie hails from the great State of Mississippi.
-She has earned her Bachelors of Business Administration Degree from Saginaw Valley University, and Masters of Business Administration Degree from Delta State University.
+She has earned her Bachelors of Business Management Degree from Saginaw Valley University, and Masters of Business Administration Degree from Delta State University.

 Debbie is a member of the following committees and organizations: